stackbit-projects/silvestru-site-f4da8/services.md

       - title: Website copy & CRO review
         subtitle: Are you leaving leads (and money) on the table?
         content: >
-          It takes less than 5 seconds for a prospect to form an opinion based on your website whether you are someone they want to do business with... or not.
+          It takes less than 2 seconds for a prospect to form an opinion on whether you are someone they want to do business with... or not.
+All of this thanks to your website.

-          More than that, there are many pages and places on a website that can be used to engineer good will, trust and of course, capture emails and other data for further marketing.
+          Moreover, your website is not only an opportunity to build good will and trust but also a way to capture leads, emails and other data for further marketing.

-          Is your website optimized according to conversion principles?
-Or do users have to whip out a magnifying glass to search for what they need?
+          Is your website fully optimized according to CRO principles?
+Or do users have to whip out a magnifying glass to get to what they need?
         image: images/website_review_conversion.jpg
         image_alt: Copy & CRO Review
         media_position: right